 Synonyms: noun: codeless Similar terms: Low-Code, Rapid Application Development

 By comparison, the "low-code" term definition should be: using pre-existing blocks AND unique instructions to build a piece of software.
 It would be also nice to see an enterprise that cares how analysts define trends.

 As long as the world finds a convention for these two terms and we agree upon the differences, I'll think it's time to stop with the debate.
 But it's imperative to have appropriate wording and terms for what we debate.
-And Yes, we shouldn't waste any of our readers time about this debate - it's not beneficial to anyone, and most certainty semantics are not necessary.
+And Yes, we shouldn't waste any of our reader's time about this debate - it's not beneficial to anyone, and most certainly semantics are not necessary.